 Grief Has No Expiration Date

 People may tell you it’s time to move on.
-Ignore them.
-Grief doesn’t expire, and neither does God’s patience with your pain.
+They mean well, but they’re wrong about you.
+Grief doesn’t run on anyone else’s calendar.
 You can pray about this loss a year from now, ten years from now, and God will still be listening.
 He doesn’t get tired of holding you.
+He doesn’t check His watch.

 Reflection: What is one thing you need to say to God about your loss that you’ve been holding back?
 He can handle it.